 Krisp alternative

-Krisp is a noise-canceller that grew an AI Meeting Assistant.
-The notes work, but they live in Krisp's app, behind a $16/seat/mo subscription, and the killer feature is still noise removal.
-If what you actually want is good local meeting notes — bot-free, in plain Markdown, in your Obsidian vault — Quietly is a more direct tool, and it's $49 once.
+Krisp is a noise-canceller that grew an AI Meeting Assistant — the notes live in Krisp’s app, behind $16/seat/mo.
+If what you want is good local meeting notes — no bot, plain Markdown, a folder you own — Quietly is the direct tool, for $49 once.

 What you get